masuday/Blupf90TutorialStandard/largescale_pcg.md

 OPTION conv_crit tol
 ~~~~~

 This option defines the convergence criterion ($\varepsilon$) to stop the iterations.
-A real value `tol` should
-be a small value.
+A real value `tol` should be a small value.
 The default is `1.0E-12`.
-The criterion should be carefully decided because
-the default value could be too loose but the strict criterion requires too many rounds to converge.
-The best practice is to compare solutions from different convergence criterions and determine
-enough convergence criterion.
+The criterion should be carefully decided because the default value could be too loose but the strict criterion requires too many rounds to converge.
+The best practice is to compare solutions from different convergence criterions and determine enough convergence criterion.

 ~~~~~{language=blupf90}
 OPTION blksize n
 ~~~~~

 This option creates a block diagonal matrix for pre-conditioner ($\mathbf{M}$).
-The integer value n defines
-the block size.
-By default, the pre-conditioner is the diagonal matrix (i.e. `n` is 1).
-The block size
-should be the same as the number of traits.
-This option will reduce the number of iterations
-if the specified value is valid.
+The integer value `n` defines the block size.
+By default, the pre-conditioner is the diagonal matrix (that is `n` is 1).
+The block size should be the same as the number of traits.
+This option will reduce the number of iterations if the specified value is valid.